 An area of great concern is the impact the coronavirus will have on the economy and the workplace.
 Quarantine, the inability to go to work, and the resulting loss of a job and a paycheck can have a devastating impact on workers.
-An estimated 18% of working U.S. adults have been let go or had their work hours reduced due to the economic slowdown caused by the coronavirus.
+According to a recent survey conducted by Marist, National Public Radio, and PBS, an estimated 18% of working U.S. adults have been let go or had their work hours reduced due to the economic slowdown caused by the coronavirus.

-- Due to coronavirus, my employer has cut my hours, or terminated my employment.
+Due to coronavirus, my employer has cut my hours or terminated my employment.
 What can I do?

-- I was terminated because of the coronavirus.
+I was terminated because of the coronavirus.
 What about my health insurance?

-- I have a disability.
+I have a disability.
 Is my employer required to provide me with reasonable accommodations related to the coronavirus?

 The Americans with Disabilities Act (“ADA”) protects disabled employees in the workplace and may require employers to provide employees with reasonable accommodations.
-If you have a disability that puts you at greater risk because of the coronavirus, such as asthma, COPD, or an illness that results in a compromised immune system, your employer may be required to provide you with a reasonable accommodation such as telecommuting.
+Suppose you have a disability that puts you at greater risk because of the coronavirus, such as asthma, COPD, or an illness that results in a compromised immune system.
+In that case, your employer may be required to provide you with a reasonable accommodation such as telecommuting.
 Having a common cold or seasonal flu is not a disability.
 However, complications from coronavirus, such as pneumonia, might be a disability.
 If you experience these complications, workers should have a conversation with their supervisor or the Human Resources department at their worksite and request an accommodation under the ADA.

-- What if I become sick at work with coronavirus symptoms.
+What if I become sick at work with coronavirus symptoms.
 Can my employer send me home?

 The ADA does not interfere with or prevent employers from following the guidelines and suggestions of the federal Centers for Disease Control (“CDC”) or state/local public health authorities.
-The CDC recommends that employees who become sick with coronavirus symptoms (fever, cough, shortness of breath) should be separated from other employees and sent home immediately.
+The CDC recommends that employees who become sick with coronavirus symptoms (fever, cough, shortness of breath) be separated from other employees and sent home immediately.
 So yes, your employer can send you home.

-- How much information may an employer request from an employee who calls in sick?
+How much information may an employer request from an employee who calls in sick?

 During a pandemic, employers covered by the ADA may ask employees if they are experiencing symptoms of the pandemic virus.
-For coronavirus, the employer can ask about symptoms such as fever, chills, cough, shortness of breath or sore throat.
+For coronavirus, the employer can ask about symptoms such as fever, chills, cough, shortness of breath, or sore throat.
 Employers must keep all information about an employee’s illness as a confidential medical record.

 Can I lose my job if I miss work because I’m sick with coronavirus or if I stay home to care for a seriously ill family member with coronavirus?

-If you work for an employer with at least 50 employees within 75 miles of your worksite, you have worked there for at least a year, and you worked at least 1250 hours in the year before you take time off, then your employer must provide you with up to 12 weeks of job protected time off to care for yourself, or a parent, spouse, or child under the Family Medical Leave Act.
+If you work for an employer with at least 50 employees within 75 miles of your worksite, you have worked there for at least a year, and you worked at least 1250 hours in the year before you take time off, then your employer must provide you with up to 12 weeks of job-protected time off to care for yourself, or a parent, spouse, or child under the Family Medical Leave Act.